 Generally, how students are assessed determines their study mode and the learning outcome.
 If the assessment is a written translation, students will focus on memorising words, phrases, and grammar points.
 If the assessment is to a verbal presentation followed by a Q&A, students will focus on speaking skills and good arguments.
 Assessment has a pivotal role to play in Chinese language learning.

 At MSL Master, our goal is to help students become effective communicators in Chinese, and also collaborators and problem solvers.
 Therefore, we are in favour of qualitative, portfolio-based assessment.

 Mandarin Express series treats assessments as opportunities for self-expression and generations of fresh ideas.
 Assessments are also opportunities for team work and development of broader life skills.

 Chinese Reading and Writing series builds basic reading and writing abilities.
 The assessment is on reading comprehension and writing in clear and comprehensible Chinese.

 Life long learning

-Mandarin Express series stops at Intermediate Level B. Even though the content of this book is super hard, dealing with classical Chinese and modern poetry, we did not put a label of “advance level” on it.
-The reason is that we would like students, who complete Mandarin Express series, to continue their Chinese study.
+However, we did not put a label of “advance level” on this final book.
+The reason is that we would like students to continue their Chinese study.

-Chinese language is both an enduring and a dynamic discipline.
+Chinese language is an enduring and a dynamic language.
 It is constantly changing and evolving.
-Learning Chinese should not stop with the last book in the series.
+We hope students continue their learning journey with native materials and in the real world.